dotnet-presentations/dotnet-maui-workshop/README.md

 * Single Page List of Data
 * MVVM & Data Binding
 * Navigation
-* Implementing Native Features
+* Implementing Platform Features
-* The many ways to display data
+* The many ways to display data in a CollectionView
 * Theming the app